Engineering, control and longitudinal readout of Floquet qubits: Longitudinal Floquet qubit readout

 The coupling strength $\tilde{g}$ depends on the three capacitive couplings, on the placement of the coupler frequency and on the amplitude of the modulation.
-Here, we choose this frequency to satisfy the constraint $\Wa < \Wc < \Wb$ to avoid excessive asymmetry. \Cref{Figure_Pointer_state_separation}(c) shows the pointer state separation under the evolution generated by \cref{Eq:3KNO} and with similar conditions and parameters to those used in panel (b).
-At $\Delta/\varepsilon_{d1}$ small, we verify that the cavity pointer state displacement induced in the cavity by the readout of the Floquet States in the simulation of the full system \cref{Eq:3KNO} matches that of Hamiltonian \cref{TLS_Readout_Theorical_Hamiltonian}.
+Here, we choose this frequency to satisfy the constraint $\Wa < \Wc < \Wb$ to avoid excessive asymmetry. \Cref{Figure_Pointer_state_separation}(c) shows the pointer state separation under the evolution generated by the Lindblad master equation corresponding now to the Hamiltonian of \cref{Eq:3KNO}, and dissipation with similar conditions and parameters to those used in \cref{Figure_Pointer_state_separation}(b).
+At $\Delta/\varepsilon_{d1}$ small, we verify that the cavity pointer state displacement induced in the cavity by the readout of the Floquet States in the simulation of the full system \cref{Eq:3KNO} matches that of the idealizes Hamiltonian \cref{TLS_Readout_Theorical_Hamiltonian}.
 Importantly, the fast separation of the pointer states at short time is clearly observed.